Grantglass/An-Adaptive-Methodology/README.md

 Figure 1: Results of Initial Method Across Different Texts (1.0 being closest to the original text) USE-Universal Sentence Encoder.**

-Ultimately, we built a neural network classifier with 2 hidden layers on top of the Universal Sentence Encoder embedding layer in order to classify between the Adaptations and Random (i.e. Not-Adaptation texts).
+Ultimately, I built a neural network classifier with 2 hidden layers on top of the Universal Sentence Encoder embedding layer in order to classify between the Adaptations and Random (i.e. Not-Adaptation texts).
-First, we build a dataset with an equal number of Adaptations and Non-Adaptations are present) through the code in [dataset.ipynb]{.underline} with both classes containing 1484 samples each.
-Then we randomly split it into 70% training data, and 15% each of validation and testing data.
-We implement the classifier model in Keras in the [train.ipynb]{.underline} notebook, which takes each of the texts in the training dataset as an input string, outputs a 512-dimensional embedding layer through USE, which is then passed through 2 densely connected layers with Relu activations and 256 and 32 neurons each before outputting the resulting class through the final softmax layer.
+First, I build a dataset with an equal number of Adaptations and Non-Adaptations are present) through the code in [dataset.ipynb]{.underline} with both classes containing 1484 samples each.
+Then I randomly split it into 70% training data, and 15% each of validation and testing data.
+I implemented the classifier model in Keras in the [train.ipynb]{.underline} notebook, which takes each of the texts in the training dataset as an input string, outputs a 512-dimensional embedding layer through USE, which is then passed through 2 densely connected layers with Relu activations and 256 and 32 neurons each before outputting the resulting class through the final softmax layer.
-We use the default learning rate and the Adam optimizer and notice that the model converges very quickly (within 10 epochs).
+I use the default learning rate and the Adam optimizer and notice that the model converges very quickly (within 10 epochs).

 **Final Results**